LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/string-method-examples/indexOf-examples.rst

 .. sourcecode:: js

-   stringName.indexOf(character);
+   stringName.indexOf(substr);

-Given a character (a string of length 1), this method returns the integer index of the *first* occurence of the character in the string.
-If the character does not occur in the string, -1 is returned.
+Given a candidate substring, this method returns the integer index of the *first* occurence of the subtring in the string.
+If the substring does not occur in the string, -1 is returned.

 .. admonition:: Example